MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDriverToDriverPackage.md

 ```

 ## DESCRIPTION
-The **Add-CMDriverToDriverPackage** cmdlet adds a device driver to a Microsoft System Center Configuration Manager driver package.
+The **Add-CMDriverToDriverPackage** cmdlet adds a device driver to a Configuration Manager driver package.

 A driver package contains the content associated with one or more device drivers.
 Device drivers must to be added to a driver package and copied to a distribution point before Configuration Manager clients can install them.

 You can add Windows device drivers that have been imported into the driver catalog to an existing driver package.
-When a device driver is added to a driver package, Microsoft System Center Configuration Manager copies the device driver content from the driver source location to the driver package.
+When a device driver is added to a driver package, Configuration Manager copies the device driver content from the driver source location to the driver package.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.